Financial freedom is a state that has sometimes proven elusive even to the financially adept due to life’s numerous eventualities.

 Despite their lack of security a term commonly referred to as unsecured, defaulters of such loan apps may face unorthodox means of coercion by lenders to facilitate repayment.

-CRB is an acronym for Credit Reference Bureau whose mandate is to maintain a database of an individual’s credit profile which can be accessed by financial institutions during a loan application process.
+CRB is an acronym for Credit Reference Bureau whose mandate is to maintain a database of an individual’s credit profile that can be accessed by financial institutions during a loan application process.

 This may lead to a borrower being granted or denied a loan advancement depending on their credit history.